That Joke Isn't Funny Anymore

 "That Joke Isn't Funny Anymore" is a song by the English rock band the Smiths.
 The full-length version of the song appears on the album Meat Is Murder.
 It was the sole track from the album to be released, in edited form, as a UK single.
-The song was composed by guitarist Johnny Marr and singer Morrissey.
+The song was written by guitarist Johnny Marr and singer Morrissey.
 Marr has cited it as one of his favourite Smiths songs.

-Music and lyric
+Music and lyrics

 The song's narrative refers to mockery of the lonely or suicidal, whom the narrator identifies with and champions in an exchange with another individual in a parked car.
 Disparity between literal and figurative meanings in parts of the lyric discourage a precise reading of the song.
 In 1985, Morrissey disclosed to Melody Maker that the song was a response to journalistic mockery of his songwriting that dwelt "on the unhappy side of life" and to persistent attempts to expose him as a "fake".
 In 1998, Uncut reported rumours that the song's inspiration was an intimate friendship' with a journalist around 1984–5".

 The song's waltz-time-related signature and Marr's rhythm guitar, with strident chord changes (as exemplified by the song's opening figure), lend the music a sweeping emotive feel.
 The song's structure is notable for its uncommon ABCBC form.
 Musically, the first verse is never repeated.
 According to Marr, the song's musical composition "just fell through the roof.
 It was one of those times when the feeling just falls down on you from the ceiling somewhere and it almost plays itself."